-5.2.12 USER-PROGRAMMABLE SELF TESTS
+5.2.11 USER-PROGRAMMABLE SELF TESTS

-PATH: SETTINGS PRODUCT SETUP USER-PROGRAMMABLE SELF TESTS USER-PROGRAMMABLE SELF TESTS
+PATH: SETTINGS ⇒ PRODUCT SETUP ⇒ ^1 USER-PROGRAMMABLE SELF TESTS

-All major self-test alarms are reported automatically with their corresponding FlexLogicTM operands, events, and targets.
+All major self-test alarms are reported automatically with their corresponding FlexLogic[TM] operands, events, and targets.
 Most of the Minor Alarms can be disabled if desired.

-When in the "Disabled" mode, minor alarms will not assert a FlexLogicTM operand, write to the event recorder, display target messages.
+When in the "Disabled" mode, minor alarms will not assert a FlexLogic[TM] operand, write to the event recorder, display target messages.
 Moreover, they will not trigger the ANY MINOR ALARM or ANY SELF-TEST messages.
 When in the "Enabled" mode, minor alarms continue to function along with other major and minor alarms.
 Refer to the Relay Self-Tests section in Chapter 7 for additional information on major and minor self-test alarms.

-5.2.13 CONTROL PUSHBUTTONS
+5.2.12 CONTROL PUSHBUTTONS

-PATH: SETTINGS \Rightarrow PRODUCT SETUP $\Rightarrow \oplus$ CONTROL PUSHBUTTONS \Rightarrow CONTROL PUSHBUTTON 1(7)
+PATH: SETTINGS ⇔ PRODUCT SETUP ⇔ ↓ CONTROL PUSHBUTTONS ⇔ CONTROL PUSHBUTTON 1(7)

-The three standard pushbuttons located on the top left panel of the faceplate are user-programmable and can be used for various applications such as performing an LED test, switching setting groups, and invoking and scrolling though user-programmable displays, etc. Firmware revisions 3.2x and older use these three pushbuttons for manual breaker control.
-This functionality has been retained - if the Breaker Control feature is configured to use the three pushbuttons, they cannot be used as user-programmable control pushbuttons.
-The location of the control pushbuttons in the following figure.
+The three standard pushbuttons located on the top left panel of the faceplate are user-programmable and can be used for various applications such as performing an LED test, switching setting groups, and invoking and scrolling though user-programmable displays, etc. The location of the control pushbuttons in the following figure.

-An additional four control pushbuttons are included when the C60 is ordered with twelve user programmable pushbuttons.
+An additional four control pushbuttons are included when the M60 is ordered with twelve user programmable pushbuttons.